Flights to Salt Lake City (SLC)

 ARTS AND CULTURE

 While the skiing is certainly top-notch in Salt Lake City, don't miss the Clark Planetarium, equipped with Utah’s first 3D IMAX Theater.
 Take in the Hogle Zoo or the Museum of Fine Arts with its beautiful and wide range of works.
 Enjoy performances at the Hale Theatre.
-And if there's a concert while you're in town, catch the Mormon Tabernacle Choir.
+And if there's a concert while you're in town, catch the Tabernacle Choir at Temple Square.
 One of the nation’s finest, it’s 360 voices strong and been featured on gold and platinum albums.

 Salt Lake City is the unexpected home to a developing food scene with chef-owned restaurants, craft breweries and urban wineries and distillers popping up all the time.
 In fact, Wine Enthusiast named Salt Lake one of “America’s 5 New Food Cities” in 2014.
 There are also a variety of international cuisine options to choose from, including East African, Himalayan, Japanese and Middle Eastern.